angular/angular/aio/content/guide/universal.md

 1. **App navigation**: request URL with no file extension.
 1. **Static asset**: all other requests.

-A Node Express server is a pipeline of middleware that filters and processes requests one after the other.
+A Node.js Express server is a pipeline of middleware that filters and processes requests one after the other.
-You configure the Node Express server pipeline with calls to `app.get()` like this one for data requests.
+You configure the Node.js Express server pipeline with calls to `server.get()` like this one for data requests.

 <code-example path="universal/server.ts" header="server.ts (data URL)" region="data-request"></code-example>